Statements

 Destructuring assignment is exhaustive and requires specifying all the fields as variables.
 To deliberately ignore some of the fields, use an underscore _

-, which discards the considered field’s value.
-Note, that such wildcard variable name _
+, which discards the relevant field’s value.
+Note that such wildcard variable name _

 cannot be accessed: